enso-org/enso-archive/doc/design/engine/engine-services.md

 - **Type:** Request
 - **Direction:** Client -> Server

-The move should fail if the requested object or any child of the requested object is opened by a client of the language server.
+The move should be specified by filesystem events, and such notifications should inform the client that the currently edited file has been moved.

 ##### Parameters